 The initial stage consists of creating a base "brain" gel and then varying gel rigidity on a large scale to analyze the overall imaging capabilities and to ensure that what is expected is what is recorded.
 The goal is to find the clearest image contrast.
-Expected rigidity ratios compared to the brain gel will be approximately 0.5x, 2x, 4x, 6x, 8x, and 10x rigidity, if we can create a homogenous gel of the appropriate size given how rigid the higher end gels will be.
-This will be updated after some trial in the lab.
+The initial expected rigidity ratios compared to the brain gel were approximately 0.5x, 2x, 4x, 6x, 8x, and 10x rigidity, although making an alginate gel of over 5% was not doable in the lab as the subsequent gel was not at all homogenous and fell apart.
+The updated rigidities in the lab were a 1% "brain" surrounding gel, with 0.5x, 2x, 4x, and 5x rigidity "clots."

 Figure 5.
 Stage I of project outline, consisting of varying "clot" gel rigidities of the same size.
+The percentage alginate is labeled for each "clot" gel.